-The team works in community health clinics, children’s centres and people’s homes across the Better Start Bradford area, and works closely with health visitors, midwives, GPs, Better Start Bradford projects and other professionals offering training, support and guidance so they can help families.
+The team works in Community Health Clinics, Family Hubs and people’s homes across the Better Start Bradford area, and works closely with health visitors, midwives, GPs, Better Start Bradford projects and other professionals offering training, support and guidance so they can help families.

 The team is from a variety of backgrounds and includes a clinical psychologist, parent-infant psychotherapist.
 Other staff are from a Family Nurse Partnership, health visitor or parent-infant background and have significant experience of working in children’s centres.
 All have many years of experience in working with parents, babies and children and are all trained in the field of early attachment and parent-infant relationships, and offer a wide range of skills and approaches.

 Where and when is it delivered?
 Sessions are offered either one-to-one or in a group.
-The team will try and see mums and dads at a time and place that is most convenient to them and can include home visits or clinics elsewhere (for example children’s centres).
+The team will try and see mums and dads at a time and place that is most convenient to them and can include home visits or clinics elsewhere (for example Family Hubs).
 Support is available Monday to Friday 9.00am – 5.00pm.

 How do families book on/register?
 Your GP, midwife, health visitor, mental health practitioner or other healthcare, social or educational professional can refer you to the service.
 Speak to one of these professionals and let them know how you are feeling and that you want support.